Himanshu-Kasyap/Amazon-clone-/README.md

 # Amazon-clone-
-triying to clone amazon using only HTML and CSS
+Triying to clone amazon using only HTML and CSS